Frequently asked questions (FAQ)

 Q: What hardware is used for Dedicated HSM?

 Microsoft has partnered with Gemalto to deliver the Azure Dedicated HSM service.
 The specific device used is the SafeNet Luna Network HSM 7 Model A790.
 This device not only provides FIPS 140-2 Level 3 validated firmware, but also offers low-latency, high performance, and high capacity via 10 partitions.

 Q: What is an HSM used for?

-HSMs are used for storing cryptographic keys that are used for cryptographic functionality such as SSL (secure socket layer), encrypting data, PKI (public key infrastructure), DRM (digital rights management), and signing documents.
+HSMs are used for storing cryptographic keys that are used for cryptographic functionality such as TLS (transport layer security), encrypting data, PKI (public key infrastructure), DRM (digital rights management), and signing documents.

 Q: How does Dedicated HSM work?

 Customers can provision HSMs in specific regions using PowerShell or command-line interface.
 The customer specifies what virtual network the HSMs will be connected to and once provisioned the HSMs will be available in the designated subnet at assigned IP addresses in the customer's private IP address space.
 Then customers can connect to the HSMs using SSH for appliance management and administration, set up HSM client connections, initialize HSMs, create partitions, define, and assign roles such as partition officer, crypto officer, and crypto user.
 Then the customer will use Gemalto provided HSM client tools/SDK/software to perform cryptographic operations from their applications.